-The A.A.L.M. degree offers concentrations in Church Ministries, Christian Educational Ministries, Early Education Ministries, Music Ministries, and Women's Studies.
+The A.A.L.M. degree (traditional degree structure only) offers concentrations in Church Ministries, Christian Educational Ministries, Early Education Ministries, and Music Ministries.
 The associate of arts degree requires a minimum of 64 semester hours for graduation.

 In the Advantage accelerated degree structure, a major can be taken in Leadership and Ethics, Christian Counseling (campus only), Christian School Education, or Counseling for Christian Ministries (online only).